 Barbara Clinton delineates the incitement of Vanderbilt’s Student Environmental Health Program following discovery by SHC participants of widespread water contamination in several rural and inner city communities across Tennessee.
 This student-led organization attracted those from hard science disciplines to tackle… Continued

-Profiles of several individuals, among many, whose work with the Student Health Coalition was centered on reinventing primary health Care in Appalachia and the rural South.
-(A listing of all SHC profiles can be found under “People.”)
+Profiles of several individuals and organizations, among many, whose work with the Student Health Coalition was centered on reinventing primary health care in Appalachia and the rural South.
+A listing of all SHC profiles can be found under “People”.

 The Tennessee Valley Authority provided support to the Student Health Coalition early on, beginning in 1970.
 A TVA van traveled to the Coalition health fairs and included x-ray, lab facilities, and staff to run it.
 Retired TVA vans eventually served… Continued